flutter/devtools/case_study/memory_leaks/images_1/README.md

 <img src="readme_images/analyze.png" />

-After the snashot analysis a child row inside of > Analysis will be added titled "Snapshot ..." with the timetime stamp of the snapshot e.g., "Snapshot Jun 09 12:23:44".
+After the snapshot analysis a child row inside of > Analysis will be added titled "Snapshot ..." with the timestamp of the snapshot e.g., "Snapshot Jun 09 12:23:44".

 <img src="readme_images/analysis_1.png" />